 Doctors who specialize in women’s health are trained in obstetrics and gynecology are called OB/GYNs.
 Obstetrics (the “OB” in “OB/GYN”) refers to the care of women throughout pregnancy and during delivery.
 Gynecology refers to the care of women when they are not pregnant.
 Some practitioners choose to limit the scope of their practice to gynecology, while others practice both obstetrics and gynecology.

 All OB/GYNs have specialized training in both areas, which requires an undergraduate degree, an additional four years of medical school, and four years of residency training in obstetrics and gynecology after completion of medical school.

 What does it mean to be Board-certified as an OB/GYN?

 The American Board of Obstetrics and Gynecology (ABO+G) certifies OB/GYNs.
 This certification requires a medical degree from a recognized institution, completion of an accredited residency program, a current medical license, and successful completion of several rigorous exams.
 Once a physician is Board-certified in any specialty, they must maintain their certification by re-examination or completion of other requirements at regular intervals.
-This ensures that physicians make an effort to stay up to date with new medical knowledges, techniques, and technology.
+This ensures that physicians stay up to date with new medical knowledge, techniques, and technology.

 What does FACOG mean?